arjit-32/Computer-Science-Primer/src/content/blog/built-a-compiler.md

 ```

-SudoLang follows a **recursive descent parsing** approach and supports **LL(1) parsing**, meaning it looks at only one token at a time without backtracking.
+hindilang follows a **recursive descent parsing** approach and supports **LL(1) parsing**, meaning it looks at only one token at a time without backtracking.

 ## Understanding Code Flow  🚀

-Here’s a breakdown of how the **different components** of SudoLang work together:
+Here’s a breakdown of how the **different components** of hindilang work together:

 1. **package.json** - Defines the project, dependencies (`readline-sync`), and command-line executable (`hindic`).
 2. **bin/hindic** -